 Match workflow permissions to what the job actually needs:

-permissions: contents: write # only if Claude pushes commits pull-requests: write # only if Claude posts comments or opens PRs issues: write # only if Claude labels or comments on issues actions: read # only for accessing CI logs id-token: write # only for OIDC auth (Bedrock/Vertex)
+permissions: contents: write # only if Claude pushes commits pull-requests: write # only if Claude posts comments or opens PRs issues: write # only if Claude labels or comments on issues actions: read # only for accessing CI logs id-token: write # only for OIDC auth (Bedrock/Vertex/federation)

 Granting contents: write to a review-only job that only needs to post comments is a common misconfiguration worth auditing.